sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will study proxy pattern today
 * Blocker - No blockers yet

+#### Huy Vo
+* What I did yesterday -  Finalizing image selections
+* What I will do today - Finalizing image selections
+* Blocker - None

 # Day 18 - 24rd April

+#### Huy Vo
+* What I did yesterday -  Deciding on level complete condition
+* What I will do today - Finalizing image selections
+* Blocker - None

 #### Sricheta
 * What I did yesterday -  I did testing yesterday